Open + Art + BaselCustomise Your Artwork On This Page

 Warhol, Modigliani, Hirst, Cattelan, Bacon, Picasso, Sehgal…choose 3 modern or contemporary artists to meet in the same work.

-Luca Rossi has been developing the ‘Blind Works’ project since 2014 and has been able to deeply assimilate the practice of the most important artists.
+Luca Rossi has been developing the ‘Hidden Works’ project since 2014 and has been able to deeply assimilate the practice of the most important artists.

 Reactivate your imagination and the surprise effect: in a digital world that offers us a continuous “preview of reality” our imagination and “surprise effect” are stifled.
 The work will be as if 3 great artists could sit at the same table.